lukaszlanger/language_learning_supported_by_ai/README.md

 ### 🌍 **About the Application**

 Language Learning Supported by AI is an innovative language learning platform powered by artificial intelligence.
 Using intelligent algorithms, the application enhances learning through content generation, translations, and dynamic quizzes.
+### The application was programmed as part of a Master's thesis.

-The application adapts to your level and preferences, offering:
+It adapts to your skill level and preferences, offering:

 🎯 Quiz generation tailored to your skills
 📖 Flashcard creation to aid vocabulary memorization